How to Cook Tempeh

 It is usually in a vacuum-sealed package and is sometimes even pre-marinated with different flavors, such as smoked flavor for making bacon.

-Tempeh does have to stay refrigerated, so it will always be found in a refrigerator section of any store.
+Tempeh does have to stay refrigerated, so it will always be found in the refrigerator section of many stores.

 Be sure to check out our Tempeh Recipes page for more great recipes.
 Cooking tempeh is so deliciously healthy and easy!